 5. Clean and disinfect objects and surfaces frequently.

-6. Cover your mouth/nose with a tissue or sleeve when coughing or sneezing.
+6. Wear a Face Mask and cover your mouth/nose with a tissue or sleeve when coughing or sneezing.

 Trusted Information Sources

 Sharing accurate information from trusted sources is critical to reduce misinformation.
 Find reliable and current information about the outbreak from local and national agencies below.